RobertTalbert/roberttalbert.github.io/_posts/2017-07-10-plaintext-gtd.md

 I started working with todo.txt a couple of months ago when my semester ended, because my workload this summer is low and so it's a good time to experiment.
 I am still figuring some parts of my workflow out, but here's what I have so far that's worked pretty well.

 I have the two essential files `todo.txt` and `done.txt` in a special Dropbox folder for syncing purposes[^1].
-I also introduced two other text files to help with my workflow: A file called `inbox.txt` for capturing incoming thoughts.
-I treat this as just another inbox, along with my email accounts, Google Keep, and my physical inboxes; and a file called `masterlist.txt` which contains a master list of all my projects and all the tasks associated with those projects.
+I also introduced two other text files to help with my workflow: A file called `inbox.txt` for capturing incoming thoughts (I treat this as just another inbox, along with my email accounts, Google Keep, and my physical inboxes); and a file called `masterlist.txt` which contains a master list of all my projects and all the tasks associated with those projects.

 My "stuff" goes through a progression of these four files --- `inbox`, `masterlist`, `todo`, and `done` --- as follows: